By Danny Brogan,

 Part biopic, part courtroom drama, this is an Italian Mafia -- or "Cosa Nostra" as the central character keeps reminding us -- movie of epic proportions.
 The action takes place on the island of Sicily, Brazil, mainland Italy, and later the U.S., spread over a period of 30 years.
 As such the running time is little over two and half hours.
 Not unheard of in films from this genre -- both The Godfather and Goodfellas are longer.
 However, whereas those movies warranted this attention span, The Traitor could have spent more time in the editing room.
 But trim away the excess fat, and you'll find a meaty biopic of a man who was directly responsible for the conviction of over 400 members of the mob during the 1980s and 1990s.

 Favino plays the titular role of a real-life Mafioso Tommaso Buscetta -- or Don Masino -- who turns informant after what he perceives a portrayal to the "values" of the Cosa Nostra.
 It's a role that allows Favino to show his full range -- for the most part stoic, but also with flashes of pain and anger.
 Director Marco Bellocchio demonstrates his own skill set with some breathtaking set pieces, most notably the moment Buscetta decides to turn informant and another where a car bomb is shown from the point of view of the victims, spinning in slow motion as their vehicle is catapulted into the air.
 Audiences have always had an appetite for Mafia movies and The Traitor provides a pivotal chapter in the Cosa Nostra's history -- albeit one they'd like to forget.

 Talk to Your Kids About ...

-Families can talk about the violence in Crypto.
-How did it affect you?
-Did it feel vital to the story?
+Families can talk about the violence in The Traitor.
+How did it add to the story?
 Were there any consequences for the perpetrators?
 What's the impact of media violence on kids?